Linkz57/r-ansible-scripts/README.md

     - Tested on Ubuntu Server 16.04.03 and 17.04.
     - Tested with Nagios 4.3.2.

-- roles/provisionxenservervm -- Create many machines from nothing, onto which you can automatically install Nagios or something else in the future
+- roles/provisionxenservervm -- Create many machines from nothing, onto which you can automatically install Nagios or something else in the future.
+This is not fully working, and never will be since Jelec has disolved its XenServer pools.

     - Tested on XenServer 7.1.0